Three things that delay IBS recovery & what to do about them

 Wise choice

-If you have got this far in your reading, there is a good chance you will make the wise choice.
+If you have got this far in your reading, you will likely make the wise choice.

 This is the first step in your journey to IBS recovery.